-There are many free network mapping tools available for MSPs, integrators and IT professionals.
-Most of these network mapping tools are not automated.
+Many free network mapping tools are available for managed service providers (MSPs), Integrators, and IT professionals.
+However, most of these network mapping tools don’t work automatically.

 - Domotz: Affordable remote network monitoring software which includes automated network topology mapping features.
-All features cost only $19/month for monitoring and automatically mapping unlimited endpoints on a network.
-(Free 21 day trial – with no credit card).
+All features cost only $35/month for monitoring and automatically mapping unlimited endpoints on a network.
+(Free trial – with no credit card).

-- Solarwinds: Network mapping software which starts from $1495.
+- Solarwinds: Network mapping software that starts from approximately $1396.

 - Spiceworks: Network monitoring tool, which includes free network mapping software for the manual creation of network maps.

-- PRTG: Free network monitoring tool (up to 100 sensors) which allows the creation of manual network maps.
-Or there is an automatic generation of the map through the usage of a paid plugin (UVExplorer Pro)
+- PRTG: Free network monitoring tool which allows the creation of manual network maps.
+Or there is an automatic map generation through a paid plugin (UVExplorer Pro).

 How automated network mapping tools and software work

 You usually identify devices by MAC address to automatically create a network map.
-The network mapping tools use different methodologies to locate where devices are and how they are connected to each other.
+The network mapping tools use different methodologies to locate where devices are and how they connect to each other.

 IEEE standard protocols, such as Link Layer Discovery Protocol (LLDP) or proprietary ones, such as Cisco Discovery Protocol (CPD), often collect device information.
 As a result, you can understand better the network structure and all the links between devices and networking equipment that supports those protocols.
 Unfortunately, many devices don’t currently support either of these protocols.

-Another methodology is based on the information which can be retrieved through SNMP on networking devices compliant to RFC-4188.
-This provides the information required to understand which MAC addresses are “reachable” through a specific network port of managed switches.
+Another methodology is based on the information retrieved through SNMP on networking devices compliant with RFC-4188.
+This provides the information to understand which MAC addresses are “reachable” through a specific network port of managed switches.

-Regardless, of the methodology adopted to collect raw data out of the networking devices, the information is sent back to the network mapping software.
-The tool is designed so that it can elaborate this data, create inferred relationships (such as devices routed through WiFi Access Point), and present the devices and how they are connected to each other in the form of a topology map.
+Regardless of the methodology you adopt to collect raw data from the networking devices, the network mapping software receives all the information.
+The tool can elaborate this data, and create inferred relationships such as devices routed through Wi-Fi Access Point.
+Then, it will present the devices, and all the connections between them in the form of a topology map.

 What is a network topology map?

-Here is an example of a network topology map using the Domotz remote network monitoring software.
+Here is an example of a network topology map.
+We created it by using the Domotz remote network monitoring software:

-- The Watchguard M270 firewall is connected to the main gateway.
+The WatchGuard M270 firewall connects to the main gateway.
 The Domotz Agent directly connects to the firewall.

-- A Cisco Meraki WiFi Access Point (powered through the Cisco Switch, and which connects office WiFi clients such as Laptops, mobiles and touch-panels
+- A Cisco Meraki Wi-Fi Access Point (powered through the Cisco Switch, which connects office Wi-Fi clients such as Laptops, mobiles, and touch-panels

 - 20 other devices connected to the rest of the 28 ports available on the Cisco Switch

-What the network mapping tool does is show you exactly what is on the network.
-Most importantly, you’ll get information about and how all devices are interconnected in real-time.
-This means that you will know if something goes offline and where the issue has occurred.
+The network mapping tool shows you exactly what is on the network.
+Most importantly, you’ll get information about and how all devices are interconnected in real time.
+You will know if something goes offline and where the issue occurred.

-For example Brocade/Ruckus ICX switch from the above example going offline is going to impact all the VoiP systems connected to it.
+For example, Brocade/Ruckus ICX switch from the above example going offline will impact all the connected VoIP systems.

-Information such as the exact port of the switch where the device is connected is very important.
-For instance you might be required to re-program the VLAN configuration of a switch port in the instance a VoiP system has been physically moved.
+Information such as the port of the switch to which the device is connected is very important.
+For example, it may be necessary to reprogram the VLAN configuration of a switch port if a VoIP system has been physically moved.

 Benefits of automated network mapping tools and software

-Today’s MSPs and system administrators are responsible for a lot more than just making sure a business’s computers are working.
+Today’s MSPs are responsible for much more than just ensuring a business’s computers are working.
 MSPs need a full picture of what is on the network to manage and secure it.
-Here are some of the benefits of network mapping software.

 - A complete network map of everything: Network topology mapping tools like Domotz shows you all endpoints on the network and how they are interconnected.

-- Access device details: From the network map you can click directly into a device so you can diagnose problems and issues.
+- Access device details: You can click directly into a device to diagnose problems and issues.

-- Get alerted if a device gets moved: Network mapping tools, like Domotz, will keep you updated and alert you if a device gets moved.
-Let’s say you have a firewall connected to a managed switch that is essential for network security and someone moves it or turns it off.
-Network mapping software will let you know where the device has been re-connected or if it has been re-connected at all.
-This is a lot easier than keeping a spreadsheet or a diagram of where things are.
+- Get alerted if a device gets moved: Network mapping tools will keep you updated and alert you if a device gets moved.
+What will happen if someone moves an essential managed switch or turns it off?
+Basically, the software will let you know where the device has been re-connected or if it has been re-connected at all.
+This is much easier than keeping a spreadsheet or a diagram of where things are.

 - Network security: Know the best strategy for securing a network because you understand how everything is interconnected.